James Klutse Avedzi: Career

 James Klutse Avedzi worked as the principal accountant at the Controller and Accountant Generals Department in Accra from 1995 before seeking political office in 2004.
 He was the former Chairman of the Finance Committee in parliament of Ghana.
 He was also the Chairman of the Public Accounts Committee of parliament.
 He was also the Deputy Minority Leader for the NDC in parliament.

 Political career

-James is a member of the National Democratic congress (NDC), He contest and won the parliamentary seat for the Ketu North constituency in 2005.
+James is a member of the National Democratic congress (NDC), He contested and won the parliamentary seat for the Ketu North constituency in 2005.
 He has since then represented the Ketu North Constituency in the 5th, 6th and 7th Parliament of the 4th Republic of Ghana.

+In 2023, he was removed from office as the Deputy Minority Leader for the NDC and was replaced by Kofi Armah Buah together with some other leaders.
+This decision caused tension and met some push back in the NDC leadership.

+In a statement signed by NDC General Secretary, Fiifi Kwetey, Kwame Agbodza becomes the Chief Whip for the opposition side and will be deputised by Banda MP, Ahmed Ibrahim and Ada legislator, Comfort Doyo Ghansah respectively.
+The statement also added "the new leadership would be charged to recommend consequential changes in the Ranking membership to the Headquarters of the party for approval".
+But the change only annoyed the party's base across the country.
+In response, the party's leadership claimed the reshuffle was to engender regional balance in the party.